lenaxia/generative-agent/roles/README.md

 1. **Follow Single-File Pattern**: Keep all role logic in one file
 2. **Use Context Flags**: Set `memory_enabled`, `location_aware` flags appropriately
 3. **Implement Pure Functions**: Event handlers should be pure functions returning intents
+4. **Add Lifecycle Functions**: Use pre/post processing for external data and formatting
-4. **Type Safety**: Ensure all examples in parameters are properly typed
+5. **Type Safety**: Ensure all examples in parameters are properly typed
-5. **Test Coverage**: Write comprehensive tests for all role functionality
+6. **Test Coverage**: Write comprehensive tests for all role functionality

 ### **Context Integration**